-Jackson Symphony League Holds Color of Music Art Contest
+Jackson Symphony League Holds Color of Music Art Contest 2023/2024

-Each year, kindergarten through the eighth grade students across West Tennessee share their artistic talent and creativity producing beautiful artwork for the Jackson Symphony League’s Color of Music art contest.
+Each year, kindergarten through eighth grade students across West Tennessee share their artistic talent and creativity producing beautiful artwork for the Jackson Symphony League’s Color of Music art contest.
 The pictures they paint and draw have brought to life the various music selections chosen over the years for the contest.
 Students do not have to be skilled or trained artists to participate in the competition.
 The student is challenged to share his interpretation, which alone is art.

-This is the 26th year the art contest has been held with the goals of:
+This is the 27th year the art contest has been held with the goals of:

 • Providing an opportunity for listening to and visually interpreting classical music.